 Porting Fees and Payment

 As part of our First Port Free Policy, the first Breeze Connect port-in request per customer is FREE, however, if re-submission occurs due to losing carrier rejection or errors in the port documents, the customer (end-user) will be charged the standard CAT A/C rate.
-Porting-related costs will be applied to the customer's Breeze Connect invoice in a maximum of 2 months after the re-submission date.
+Porting-related costs will be applied to the customer's Breeze Connect invoice 2 months after the re-submission date.

 - In the event your port is rejected by the losing carrier, the customer will be charged for the “Number Porting Fee” for any subsequent port submissions required as outlined in the table below.